isabella232/dde-handsonlab/step4/README.md

    Creating service linkextractor_api
    Application "linkextractor" installed on context "default"
    ```

    Once again open the Web Browser and inspect our Application. http://localhost

+   NOTE: If you get an error, make sure you have stopped your application from the previous exercise.
+Open the Application Designer window and click the "Stop" button.
+You also need to be in the `linkextractor.dockerapp` directory when you run the `docker app install` command (or change the last option in the command to `./linkextractor.dockerapp`)

 3) You can use Docker App to "Upgrade" a running an Application.
-An upgrade
-   could be to a new version of the image, changing parameters or changing the
-   number of containers within the service.
+An upgrade could be to a new version of the image, changing parameters or changing the number of containers within the service.

-   In our situation we have bundle 2 different
+   In our situation we have bundle 2 different services, just as we had before: an apache-based `www` and Python/Flask `api`.

-   First, we are going to manually upgrade the Docker application to by scaling
-   the number of copies of the of the webserver.
+   First, we are going to manually upgrade the Docker application to by scaling the number of copies of the of the webserver.

    ```
    > docker app upgrade linkextractor --set www.replicas=2